 “We’re being backed up in three places,” Kehn explains.
 “We’ve got our online block storage that we’re editing from, S3 that’s syncing everything, and that’s being synced back down to the facility.”

-Behind the technological structure, remote editors and producers will be working from their respective locations across the U.S. As a nationwide entity producing other high-profile events — College Football Playoff National Championship, US Open tennis, NCAA Men’s Basketball National Championship — VWSE has staffers located in New York, Minnesota, North Carolina, and California, as well as in Washington, DC, and even Tampa.
+Behind the technological structure, remote editors and producers work from their respective locations across the U.S. As a nationwide entity producing other high-profile events — College Football Playoff National Championship, US Open tennis, NCAA Men’s Basketball National Championship — VWSE has staffers located in New York, Minnesota, North Carolina, and California, as well as in Washington, DC, and even Tampa.
 The span of locations means that someone is working during all daytime hours.
-It also means that content deadlines needed to be shifted, but, aside from the time differences, the production teams are experiencing a fairly seamless connection.
+It also means that content deadlines needed to be shifted, but, aside from the time differences, the production teams experience a fairly seamless connection.

 “Even though they’re spread all the way across the country,” says McCoart, “the creative team feels like they’re in offices next door to each other.
 We’re relying heavily on Slack for communication across the board.
 That includes creative, production, and research teams.”